-Drinking water suppliers who have not previously been registered with the MoH do not need to register yet.
-You have plenty of time to do this.
-All unregistered suppliers will need to be registered by November 2025 and have seven years to provide a drinking water safety plan under the Water Services Act 2021.
+Drinking water suppliers who were operating immediately before 15 November 2021 but who were not registered with the MoH do not need to register yet.
+Unregistered suppliers (except water carriers) will need to register by November 2025 and fully comply with the requirements of the Water Services Act by November 2028.

 Temporary drinking water supply for an event

-If you’re planning an event that requires a temporary drinking water supply, you can either use another registered drinking water supplier, provide bottled water, or fill out the planned event temporary drinking water supplies form to register your own temporary drinking water supply for your event.
+If you’re planning an event that requires a temporary drinking water supply, you can either use another registered drinking water supplier, provide bottled water, or fill out the Temporary Drinking Water Supplies form to register your own temporary drinking water supply for your event.
 Please note a new application is required for each event.

 New drinking water supply

 The owner(s) of a new drinking water supply that is going to start supplying water after the commencement of the Water Services Act 2021 must do the following before starting to operate the supply:

 - ensure the drinking water supply is registered

 - prepare and implement a drinking water safety plan that complies with legislative requirements and lodge a copy of the plan with Taumata Arowai.

 The Act will apply in full to new drinking water supplies from the outset.
 Drinking water suppliers, including supply owners and operators, will need to comply with all applicable duties and requirements accordingly.